-- → Organisations who are unsuccessful in securing a grant during the same calendar year, for the same project. - → A Commonwealth, state or territory government agency. - → Universities and other research institutions are only eligible if they partner with a business, with an independent ABN, as the lead applicant.
-Universities and other research institutions may not apply as the lead applicant, except under stream 2: Policy Challenge Grant.
+- → A Commonwealth, state or territory government agency. \Except under stream 2: Policy Challenge Grant. - → Universities and other research institutions are only eligible if they partner with a business, with an independent ABN, as the lead applicant. \Universities and other research institutions may not apply as the lead applicant, except under stream 2: Policy Challenge Grant.